readandprogress/reading.is-a.dev/_posts/2024-02-29-why-I'm-turning-my-website-into-a-digital-garden.md

 title:  "Why I’m Turning My Website Into a Digital Garden!"
 date:   2024-02-29 00:00:00 -0000
 categories: Tech
-excerpt: I haven't updated you all about my website in a while, last time was when I had transition into Cloudflare Pages and moved into a newer version of Jekyll and the `minima` theme gem.

-This time I want to share some plans I have for the future of my website and what that means for you!
+excerpt: This time I want to share some plans I have for the future of my website and what that means for you!
 ---

 Before we get started, I just realized that this year is a *leap* year!
 Making this a *leap* post!
 Just found that tidbit cool and fitting for our topic today!